Missouri Court Records

 How to Fight a Traffic Ticket in Missouri

 In Missouri, a traffic ticket is issued in response to a violation of traffic laws codified under Title XIX, Chapter 300–307 of the Missouri Revised Statutes.
-Law enforcement officers are responsible for issuing traffic tickets while the local/county traffic courts hear all cases resulting from such events.
-Generally, a traffic ticket will inform the recipient of the alleged violation, time/date/place of violation, fine, penalty, plea options, and the court with jurisdiction.
+Law enforcement officers are responsible for issuing traffic tickets, while the local/county traffic courts hear all cases resulting from such events.
+Generally, a traffic ticket informs the recipient of the alleged violation, time/date/place of violation, fine, penalty, plea options, and the court with jurisdiction.
 A ticketed person may either plead guilty to a violation and pay the fine or plead not guilty and fight the traffic ticket in court.
-In some counties, persons who pay tickets for moving violations also have the additional option of participating in a Driver Improvement Program (DIP) to offset or reduce points that may have been gained on the individual’s driving record if the ticket had only been paid.
+In some counties, persons who pay tickets for moving violations also have the additional option of participating in a Driver Improvement Program (DIP) to offset or reduce points added to their driving record as a result of the ticket.
 Failure to respond to a ticket within 30 days may result in additional fines, suspension of driving privileges, and the court issuing a warrant for a person’s arrest.

 Is it Worth it To Fight a Traffic Ticket in Missouri?

-The question of whether to fight a traffic ticket or not depends on the alleged offense.
-It may be prudent to fight a Missouri traffic ticket when the contesting party can offer reasonable evidence to prove the party’s innocence.
+The question of whether to fight a traffic ticket or not typically depends on the alleged offense.
+It may prove worth it to fight a Missouri traffic ticket when the contesting party can offer reasonable evidence to prove the party’s innocence.
 Otherwise, the individual may face much higher fines or sentences for a guilty conviction than if the individual had just paid the ticket.
-The benefit of fighting a ticket in a Missouri court is that, if found not guilty, the case is dismissed.
-The defendant avoids driver license suspensions or revocations, additional court costs, and a term of imprisonment, among other penalties.
-It is advisable to consult a qualified attorney before deciding to fight a traffic ticket in any court.
+The benefit of fighting a ticket in a Missouri court is that, if found not guilty, the case may be dismissed.
+The defendant avoids driver's license suspensions or revocations, additional court costs, and a term of imprisonment, among other penalties.
+Whatever the case, defendants are usually advised to consult a qualified attorney before deciding to fight a traffic ticket in any court.

 Ways to Fight a Traffic Ticket in Missouri